 - Provide equitable library access city-wide

-- Face possible branch closures and other service reductions
+- Possible branch closures and other service reductions

-- See a reduced availability of books, computers and other materials
+- A reduced availability of books, computers and other materials

 Cost of Library Levy to Property Owners

-The City of Spokane Library Levy, proposition #3 requests a dedicated levy for Library services at a rate of 7 cents per $1000 of assessed property value.
+The City of Spokane Library Levy, proposition #3 is a dedicated levy for Library services at a rate of 7 cents per $1000 of assessed property value.

 Cost to homeowners: